Analytic approach to $S^1$-equivariant Morse inequalities: Equivariant cohomology and the statement of the main theorem

 \begin{thm} With $\tilde c_k:=d_k+c_k+c_{k-2}+c_{k-4}+...$ the following inequalities hold for $k=0,1,2,\dots$

-Actually the inequalities for $k\geq n+1$ are the same that the inequality for $k=n$. \end{thm}
+Actually the inequalities for $k\geq n+1$ are equivalent to the inequality for $k=n$. \end{thm}

-Note that, when the action is free these inequalities reduce to the ordinary Morse inequalities for the function $\tilde f\colon \tilde M\to\R$, while it reduces to the Morse inequalities for the function $f$ when the action is trivial.
+Note that, when the action is free, these inequalities reduce to the ordinary Morse inequalities for the function $\tilde f\colon \tilde M\to\R$, while they reduce to the Morse inequalities for the function $f$ when the action is trivial.

+Equivariant Morse inequalities are mostly stated in the literature in slightly more complicated topological expression.
+Here we explain briefly how these expressions are equivalent to above inequalities for circle group $\T$ and for equivariant cohomolgy with coefficients in $\C$: The equivariant Poincar\'e series for a closed $G$-manifold $M$ is defined by

+Here the equivariant cohomology groups have coefficients in $\C$.
+Similarly the equivariant Morse series of a Morse function is defined as follows

+Here $N$ runs over the critical manifolds of $f$, and $\lambda_N$ is the Morse index of the critical manifold $N$.
+Real line bundle $\theta^-$ is the orientation bundle associated to $N^-$, and in $P_t^G(N;\theta^-)$ cohomology groups are considered with coefficients in flat line bundle $\theta^-$.
+The equivariant Morse inequalities as stated, e.g. in \cite[page 351]{Bott-oldandnew} assert that there is a series $Q_t(f)=q_0+q_1t+q_2t^2+\dots$, with positive coefficients, such that

+Let see what information this formulation of Morse inequalities provide when $G$ is the circle group $\T$.
+In this case the equivariant Hodge isomorphism (see \eqref{had} and remark \ref{taghi}) provide the following relation (see also \cite[page 351-353]{Bott-oldandnew}): $P_t^\T(p)=1+t+t^2+t^4+\dots$, while $P_t^\T(o,\theta^-)=0$ if $\theta^-$ is not orientable, and $P_t^\T(o,\theta^-)=1$ otherwise.
+Using these equalities, relation \eqref{BMG} takes the following form

+where $O^+$ consists of all orbits whose line bundle $\theta^-$ is orientable.
+By comparing coefficients of powers of $t$ from both sides of this relation, and using $q_k\geq0$, it is easy to see that this relation implies inequalities of our theorem \ref{thm1} and vice versa.